-"That the Bill to provide for the transfer of officers serving in the Tndian Audit and Accounts Department to any Ministry, Department or office of the Central Government for facilitating the efficient discharge by such Ministry, Department or office of the responsibility in connection with compiling the accounts thereof, as passed by the Lok Sabha, be taken into consideration."
+"That the Bill to provide for the transfer of officers serving in the Indian Audit and Accounts Department to any Ministry.
+Department or office Central Government for facilitating the efficient discharge by such Ministry.
+Department or office of the responsibility in connection with compiling accounts thereof, as passed by the Lok Sabha, be taken into consideration."

-Sir, the existing system nnder which accounts are maintained by an agency external to the Ministries and Departments is not part of overall management and should play a and submission more meaningful and effective role in selection of projects, allocation of funds, physical progress, and evaluation of results.
+the existing system under which accounts are maintained by an agency external to the Ministries and Departments is not conducive to effective financial management.
+Accounts and Finance should form an integral part of overall management and should play a more meaningful and effective role in selection of projects, allocation of funds, monitoring of expenditure relation to physical progress, and evaluation of results.